botder/Samsung-Galaxy-Book4-Edge/README.md

 10. Split the `install.wim` file, if it's above 4 GB (4,294,967,295 bytes).

-    > [!IMPORTANT]
-    > This is really only necessary, if your `install.wim`+drivers exceeds the 4 GB maximum file size of FAT32.
+    This is really only necessary, if your `install.wim`+drivers exceeds the 4 GB maximum file size of FAT32.

     ```bat
     dism /Split-Image /ImageFile:"C:\WinDrive\install.wim" /SWMFile:"C:\WinDrive\install.swm" /FileSize:3800